 Café Kandahar in Whitefish Montana

-Café Kandahar located inside the Kandahar Lodge is privately owned and operated by Chef Andy Blanton.
+Café Kandahar located inside the Kandahar Lodge in Whitefish, MT is privately owned and operated by Chef Andy Blanton.
 Chef Andy is a four-time James Beard Foundation Semifinalist, the Foundation’s mission is to celebrate, nurture, and honor chefs that make America’s food culture more delicious, diverse, and sustainable for everyone.
 He was even invited to travel to the James Beard House in New York to prepare a meal!
 It was a treat to have a meal prepared by Chef Andy.

 The menu at Cafe Kandahar is designed keeping in mind both the seasonality and locality of ingredients, mentioned Chef Andy.
 I opted for the four-course dinner paired with wine and was pleasantly surprised.
 While Elk, Yak Carpaccio and Scollops are the highlights here, there are some wonderfully delicious vegetarian choices.
 The other great option at Cafe Kandahar is The Chef’s Tasting which consists of five small plates carefully paired with wines, which provides the quintessential dining experience.